vedant-colab/Leetcode/README.md

 Contributions are always welcome!
 If you have a solution for a LeetCode problem that is not yet included in this repository, feel free to submit a pull request with your solution.

-Please ensure that your code follows the PEP 8 style guide, and that you include comments to explain your thought process and algorithm.
+Please ensure that your code follows the PEP 8 style guide

 `Disclaimer`